Feature Toggles

 # @feature

-The @feature directive allows to include fields in the schema depending on a Laravel Pennant (opens new window) feature.
+The @feature directive allows to include fields, types, arguments, or input fields in the schema depending on whether a Laravel Pennant (opens new window) feature is active.

 For example, you might want a new experimental field only to be available when the according feature is active: